Kian121/Multinational-Retail-Data-Centralisation/README.md

 Then ensure that you have the necessary pre-installed software ond dependencies installed on your system:

-- boto3
+- Boto3
-- pandas
+- Pandas
-- python
+- Python
 - Requests
 - SQLAlchemy
-- tabula-py
+- Tabula-py

 ## Usage Instructions